Reinforcement Learning for Distributed Transient Frequency Control with Stability and Safety Guarantees: Synthesis of Distributed Neural Network Controllers

 Having parameterized in Theorem~\ref{Thm:NN-control-policy} the search space identified in Section~\ref{sec:all-reqs}, here we describe an approach to train an optimal control policy adopting the RNN-based RL framework proposed in~\cite{WC-YJ-BZ:22}.
 To simulate the trajectories for training the neural network controller \eqref{eq:NN-control-policy}, we use a first-order Euler discretization with stepsize $\Delta t$ for problem \eqref{optimization}.
 Let $K$ be the total number of timesteps.
 The discrete-time optimization problem is

 where $u_{\phi} = [u_{1,\phi},\dots,u_{n,\phi}]^\top$.
 The learning algorithm works as follows.
 At the beginning of the training process, all parameters in $\phi$ are randomly generated.
 Training is implemented in a batch updating style, where the initial states $\omega(0)$ and $\lambda(0)$ in each batch are randomly generated.
-In each episode, we use the current control policy $u_{\phi}$ to generate state trajectories of length $K$ for all batches through dynamics \eqref{NN-optimization:dynamics-1},\eqref{NN-optimization:dynamics-2}, and compute the loss function \eqref{NN-optimization:cost}.
-The trainable parameters $\phi$ are updated by gradient descent on the loss function \eqref{NN-optimization:cost} and converge to a local optimum.
+In each episode, we use the current control policy $u_{\phi}$ to generate state trajectories of length $K$ for all batches through dynamics \eqref{eq:NN-optimization:dynamics-1},\eqref{eq:NN-optimization:dynamics-2}, and compute the loss function \eqref{eq:NN-optimization:cost}.
+The trainable parameters $\phi$ are updated by gradient descent on the loss function \eqref{eq:NN-optimization:cost} and converge to a local optimum.
+Note that the training could be done in a distributed fashion, see e.g.,~\cite{AN-AO-PAP:10,PS-JC:21-tcns} and references therein, since the cost~\eqref{eq:NN-optimization:cost} is separable and the controller~\eqref{eq:NN-control-policy} is distributed.
+The whole training process of the proposed reinforcement learning with budget (abbreviated \emph{RLb}) algorithm is described in Algorithm~\ref{alg:RL}.

 \begin{remark}\longthmtitle{Robust policy learning through Lipschitz regularization} One way to enhance the robustness of the learned control policy is to add an additional regularization term in the cost function to promote the control policy by a small Lipschitz constant \cite{PP-AK-JB-PK-FA:21}.
-Here we implement this Lipschitz-regularized learning by adding an additional term $\rho \frac{1}{K-1} \sum_{k=1}^{K-1} \|u_{\phi}(k) - u_{\phi}(k-1)\|^2$ to \eqref{NN-optimization:cost}, where the parameter $\rho$ controls the trade-off between robustness and optimality of the learned control policy.
+Here we implement this Lipschitz-regularized learning by adding an additional term $\rho \frac{1}{K-1} \sum_{k=1}^{K-1} \|u_{\phi}(k) - u_{\phi}(k-1)\|^2$ to \eqref{eq:NN-optimization:cost}, where the parameter $\rho$ controls the trade-off between robustness and optimality of the learned control policy.
 We implement this reguralization in the simulations below and illustrate its added robustness against state measurement noise. \oprocend \end{remark}